 Limit Wildlife.
-Urban wildlife carry Fleas and Ticks.
+Urban wildlife carry both.
 This includes squirrels, deer, rabbits, raccoons, mice and feral cats.
 If it's warm-blooded, it's probably ferrying a few blood-sucking insects.
 If critters visit regularly, consider ways to reduce your yard's appeal.
 Some animals seek out trash; skunks may be prowling for Grubs in the lawn.
 Squirrels may be drawn by birdseed; mice may be feasting on berries on shrubs.
 Never allow wildlife to set up under sheds or decks on your property.

 Create A No-Migrate Zone.
 If your area is known for Ticks, establish a barrier between your lawn and surrounding woods or properties.
 Remove weeds, brush and leaf litter.